CodingNie/DopingSimulation/README.md

 ## Repository Structure

 - `DFT.cpp`: High-level pseudocode for Density Functional Theory implementation for electronic structure analysis.
-- `MD.cpp`: High-level pseudocode for Molecular Dynamics simulations for diffusion analysis.
+- `MD.cpp`: A simple implementation(a basic Lennard-Jones model) for Molecular Dynamics simulations for diffusion analysis.
-- `TKM.cpp`: High-level pseudocode for thermodynamic and kinetic modeling.
+- `TKM.cpp`: A simple implementation for thermodynamic and kinetic modeling.
 - `Simulating the Calcination Process for Boron and Nitrogen Co-Doped Carbon in Lithium-Ion Battery Cathode Materials LiFePO4.pdf`: Detailed proposal documentation, explaining the theoretical framework and objectives.
 - `Simulating the Calcination Process for Boron and Nitrogen Co-Doped Carbon in Lithium-Ion Battery Cathode Materials LiFePO4.docx`: Editable version of the detailed proposal documentation.

 ## Conceptual Nature of the Repository

-This repository is a research proposal, it starts with the existing chemical material research with characterizations, and contains the fully research on the modeling of the calcination process with the conceived parallel computation method learned by this class, the partially implemented code is high-level pseudocode and theoretical proposals.
+This repository is a research proposal, it starts with the existing chemical material research with characterizations, and contains the fully research on the modeling of the calcination process with the conceived parallel computation method learned by this class, some partially implemented code (like DFT.cpp) is high-level pseudocode and theoretical proposals.
 The content is intended to serve as a foundation for future programming projects and experimental research.
 It outlines the potential computational approaches and methodologies that could be employed to tackle the challenges in simulating the calcination process for battery material enhancement.

 ## Getting Started